Changissnz/TAGIB/README.md

 Olivia-Katerina de la Hernandez, for she is dead now, gone in this world with such a selectively malicious side in an era that promised the greatest wonders and happiness from cyber-technology.
 Yes, life is unfair but you still have a future.
-Perhaps your future will not be as bright as others due to what the things you tell yourself you must do.
+Perhaps your future will not be as bright as others due to what things you tell yourself you must do.
 I believe you are telling yourself that you must fight.
 And fight you will after you make a swift recovery that serves as one of the most powerful motivators, the comeback that so surprises your